Starias22/Big-Data-News-Recommender/README.md

 ## Description

+This project is part of my Master's in Data Engineering (S2).
+It is designed to recommend news articles using various big data technologies including Apache Kafka, Apache Spark, Redis, MongoDB, and Airflow.

 The Big Data News Recommender is a system designed to provide personalized news recommendations using big data technologies.
 It processes large streams of news articles and user interaction data to suggest relevant news content to users.

+You can find the detailed project report [here]().
 ## Table of Contents

 - [Solution Overview](#solution-overview)